back

 What Should Be Included In A Management Contract?

 Your contract is your best friend.
-It isn't about distrust; it's about making sure everyone is on the same page and protecting both you and your client.
-A solid social media management contract should be the ultimate source of truth for your entire partnership.
+It’s not a matter of distrust, but rather making sure that everyone is on the same page and that you and your client are protected.
+A good social media management contract should be the ultimate source of truth between you and your partner altogether.

-To avoid any "I thought you were going to…" moments, make sure your contract covers these key points:
+To avoid any “I thought you were going to.” moments, make sure your contract covers the following key points:

 Putting everything in writing establishes a professional tone and ensures a smooth, successful partnership.